 There are likewise a number of group-wide events for all conversation partners throughout the year.
 In the past, these events have included a Halloween party, a game night, and potlucks.
 All participants are added to an email list so that they can be informed of upcoming events.

-For questions about the program, please contact Lamar Gibson at
+For questions about the program, please contact Hitam (Sam) Alsharif at